 Barry MacSweeney, Brother Wolf (London: Turret Books, 1972).
 ‘For Jeremy’.
 Reprinted in Barry MacSweeney, Thomas A. Clark, Chris Torrance, The Tempers of Hazard (London: Paladin, 1993): 147.

-Malcolm Heron, Ferry Path: The Story of a Cambridge river street (Cambridge: privately printed, July 1974.
+Malcolm Heron, Ferry Path: The Story of a Cambridge river street (Cambridge: privately printed, July 1974).
 Republished, in a ‘short-run reprint issued for private circulation only’, by Green Bay Publications, 2008.
-Prynne is among the acknowledgements.
+J.H.
+Prynne is included in the Acknowledgements.